 Influencing people is an art, not a gimmick.
 This book aims to give knowledge based upon an understanding of human nature: why people act the way they do.
 The one successful way to get what we want from life is to acquire the skill of dealing with people.

 The word egotism has a negative connotation because it causes destructive things, but if we look at the other side of this word, it can also cause people to act nobly and heroically.

 According to Edward Bok, an editor and humanitarian, ego is a divine spark planted in man, and those who can light this divine spark within them accomplish great things.

-We cannot treat people as machines because every human being has a special and individual personality and people have this powerful drive to defend this important something against all enemies.
+We cannot treat people as machines because every human being has a unique and individual personality, and people have this powerful drive to defend this vital something against all enemies.

 Four facts to be printed on our minds:

 2. We are more interested in ourselves than in anything else.